janba/GEL/README.md

 ### Creating a PyGEL3D package and installing it
 You can next issue the command
 ```
-python setup.py bdist_wheel
+python -m build -nwx
 ```
 Install using something like
 ```
 pip install dist/PyGEL3D-*.whl
 ```
-For this to work, you need to have wheel and setuptools installed.
+For this to work, you need to have `wheel`, `setuptools`, and `build` installed.
 Also `python` and `pip` should be version 3 variants.
 There is shell script called `build_pygel.sh` that automates the tasks above.
 If you want to build PyGEL with a minimum of fuss, type
 ```
 sh build_pygel.sh
 ```